bennaaym/Chatapp/README.md

 [![Product Name Screen Shot][product-screenshot-3]](https://chatapp-socket-io.web.app/)

 This project is a simple real-time chat app where  users can either join an existing room or create their own rooms.
-* The name of the rooms is unique
+* The name of each room is unique
 * A user can join and create several rooms

 ### Built With